 We comply with all applicable legislation relating to employee terms and conditions, including pay, and none of our staff earn less than the Living Wage.
 We have also worked hard to continue improve on employee engagement, building on the areas that the Best Companies 'b heard survey' identified where we were performing well and addressing those areas where there is scope for improvement.
 This includes listening to and acting on ideas put forward by employees through our employee forum.
-As a result of our investment in this area we became one of only 10 law firms to achieve a 1 Star accreditation in the 2018 Best Companies survey
+As a result of our investment in this area we achieved a rating of 'Good/Ones to watch' in the 2019 Best Companies survey.